Glossary

 Source: https://www.icsspe.org/

-Sports and Physical Activity (SAPA) is an umbrella term encompassing various forms of sports, physical activity, and physical education including informal play, recreational activities, and various forms of physical exercise that may not be classified as traditional sports.
-It emphasizes the role of physical activity in promoting health and well-being.
+SAPA (Sports and Physical Activity) is an umbrella term encompassing various forms of sports, physical activity, and physical education including informal play, recreational activities, and various forms of physical exercise that may not be classified as traditional sports.

 Well-being